What Does A Probate Lawyer Do?

 - Pay your loved one’s debts and taxes; and

-In Ohio, if someone dies owning property in their name alone, they will probably need to go through the probate process.
+In Ohio, if someone dies owning property in their name alone, they will need to go through the probate process.

 However, not all assets need to go through probate.
 Assets such as retirement accounts or life insurance policies that have specific beneficiary designations (people named who should receive them) should avoid the expense and delays of the probate court.